rednafi/think-async/README.md

 ## Tutorials

-* [Python Threading Tutorial: Run Code Concurrently Using the Threading Module](https://www.youtube.com/watch?v=IEEhzQoKtQU) -> Corey Schafer explains how to use the built-in theading module in Python to achieve concurrency
+* [Python Threading Tutorial: Run Code Concurrently Using the Threading Module](https://www.youtube.com/watch?v=IEEhzQoKtQU) -> Corey Schafer explains how to use the built-in threading module in Python to achieve concurrency

+* [Python Multiprocessing Tutorial: Run Code Parallelly Using the Multiprocessing Module](https://www.youtube.com/watch?v=fKl2JW_qrso&t=36s) -> Corey Schafer explains how to use the built-in multiprocessing module in Python to achieve parallelism

 ## Talks